Convex-Dev/design/docs/cad/020_tokenomics/README.md

 All digital currencies must have a mechanism for initial issuance, and Convex is no exception.
 However, many existing mechanisms have significant flaws:

 - **Protocol based issuance** - it is possible to issue tokens purely through the operation of the protocol, such as Bitcoin mining.
 Due to the mechanical nature, this is relatively predictable, automatic and trustworthy (at least to the extent that forks / upgrades to not fundamentally change the protocol).
 However, such approaches disproportionately incentivise infrastructure provision to the exclusion of all else: huge amounts of resources get consumed in Bitcoin mining, for example.
 This is undesirable because, at least for Convex, infrastructure provision is relatively cheap and efficient and can be well compensated through transaction fees alone - we want the majority of rewards to flow to people who add value to the ecosystem.
-- **Premining** - tokens can be generated "as if" they were mined and distributed to select parties (typically founding teams and early investors).
+- **Pre-mining** - tokens can be generated "as if" they were mined and distributed to select parties (typically founding teams and early investors).
 The problem with this approach is that it creates a significant incentives for these parties to "cash out" at the earliest opportunity, often at the expense of later ecosystem entrants, and it reduces the incentives for insiders to continue to build the project.
 There is a significant danger of a negative "pump and dump" dynamic.
 - **ICOs** - tokens can be generated and sold in a large public sale event.
 Such an event may generate a significant treasury for a foundation, and create broad public ownership.
 However, the price of such ICOs is hard to get right, and likely to attract significant speculative activity.
-Similar to premining (which may occur alongside an ICO), there is a significant risk of "pump and dump" dynamics, often at the expense of less sophisticated retail investors.
+Similar to pre-mining (which might occur alongside an ICO), there is a significant risk of "pump and dump" dynamics, often at the expense of less sophisticated retail investors.
 - **Airdrops** - tokens can be distributed for free in large quantities according to a variety of eligibility criteria (in-person events, community membership, holding some other token etc.).
 While airdrops can create publicity and temporary excitement, giving out tokens for free risks devaluing the token by arbitrarily giving a windfall to individuals without them having to contribute anything.
 This is a disservice to those who truly do add value.
 It also incentivises negative behaviour in terms of attempts to benefit from future airdrops (signing up with multiple fake accounts etc.)

 What we really need is a fair way to distribute coins that: